murchandamus/bips/bip-update-process.md

 ## Workflow

 The BIP process starts with a new idea for Bitcoin.
-Each potential BIP must have a champion (or multiple champions)—someone who authors the BIP, gathers feedback, shepherds the discussion in the appropriate forums, and finally recommends a mature proposal to the community.
+Each potential BIP must have an author (or multiple authors)—someone who writes the BIP, gathers feedback, shepherds the discussion in the appropriate forums, and finally recommends a mature proposal to the community.

 ![Status Diagram](bip-update-process/status-diagram.png "Status Diagram for the BIP Workflow")

 ### Ideation

-After having an idea, the champion should evaluate whether it is meets the criteria to become a BIP, as described in this BIP.
+After having an idea, the author should evaluate whether it is meets the criteria to become a BIP, as described in this BIP.
 The idea must be of interest to the broader community or relevant to multiple software projects.
 Small improvements and matters concerning only a single project usually do not require standardization and should instead be brought up to the relevant project directly.

-The champion should first research whether an idea has been considered before.
+The author should first research whether an idea has been considered before.
 Ideas in Bitcoin are often rediscovered, and prior related discussions may inform the author what issues may arise in its progression.
 After some investigation, the novelty of an idea can be tested by posting about it to the [Bitcoin development mailing list](https://groups.google.com/g/bitcoindev).

-Vetting an idea publicly before investing the time to formally describe the idea is meant to save both the champion and the broader community time.
-Not only may someone point out relevant discussion topics that were missed in the champion’s research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people beside the champion.
-After establishing that the idea may be of interest to the Bitcoin community, the champion should work on drafting a BIP.
+Vetting an idea publicly before investing the time to formally describe the idea is meant to save both the author and the broader community time.
+Not only may someone point out relevant discussion topics that were missed in the author’s research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people beside the author.
+After establishing that the idea may be of interest to the Bitcoin community, the author should work on drafting a BIP.

 It is highly recommended that a single BIP contain a single key proposal or new idea.
 The more focused the BIP, the more successful it tends to be.
 If in doubt, split your BIP into several well-focused ones.

 ### Progression through BIP Statuses

-As the first draft is taking shape, the champion should present it to the [Bitcoin development mailing list](https://groups.google.com/g/bitcoindev).
-This gives the champion a chance to collect initial feedback and address fundamental concerns.
-If the champion wishes to work in public on the draft at this stage, it is recommended that they open a pull request against their personal fork of the BIPs repository instead of the main BIPs repository.
+As the first draft is taking shape, the author should present it to the [Bitcoin development mailing list](https://groups.google.com/g/bitcoindev).
+This gives the author a chance to collect initial feedback and address fundamental concerns.
+If the author wishes to work in public on the draft at this stage, it is recommended that they open a pull request against their personal fork of the BIPs repository instead of the main BIPs repository.

 The following sections refer to BIP Status Field values.
 The BIP Status Field is defined in the Header Preamble